liutan425/greenfield-docs/docs/guide/greenfield-blockchain/run-node/run-challenger.md

 ## Deployment in Kubernetes

-These are the steps to deploy the greenfield challenger and relayer using Helm Chart V3.
+These are the steps to deploy the greenfield challenger using Helm Chart V3.

 We run these commands first to get the chart and test the installation.